jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 - **Context Management**: Providing the right amount of background information
 - **Output Control**: Directing AI responses in specific formats and styles

-### Breakthrough Moments
-*Share specific examples of student "aha!" moments or particularly successful prompt improvements.*

-## Student Feedback and Results

-### Immediate Impact
-- Pre/post class skill assessments showed significant improvement
-- Students reported increased confidence in AI interactions
-- [Include specific metrics or quotes if available]

-## Lessons Learned as an Instructor

-### What Worked Well
-- **Hands-on Practice**: Students learned best by doing, not just listening
-- **Real Examples**: Using actual prompts and results resonated strongly
-- **Collaborative Learning**: Peer feedback improved everyone's skills

-### Teaching Insights
-- Prompt engineering is both art and science
-- Students need practice with failure as much as success
-- The field evolves rapidly - curriculum must stay current

 ## Resources and Further Learning
+- Prompt engineering is both an art and science
+- The field evolves rapidly - new models, tools, and techniques are being deployed frequently
+- Check out the website [Theresanaiforthat.com]({https://theresanaiforthat.com/})
 ### Recommended Tools
 - **ChatGPT**: OpenAI's flagship model
 - **Claude**: Anthropic's conversational AI
-- **Prompt Libraries**: Collections of effective prompts
-- **Testing Platforms**: Tools for prompt experimentation

-### Additional Resources
-- Research papers on prompt engineering
-- Online communities and forums
-- Practice datasets and challenges
+- **Sora**: OpenAI's image and video specific model
+- **Cursor**: IDE for vibe coding and integrating prompts directly into development workflow

 ## Conclusion

-Teaching prompt engineering revealed just how transformative this skill can be.
+Effectibe prompt engineering is a transformative skill.
 As AI becomes more integrated into our daily workflows, the ability to communicate effectively with these systems will be a defining competency for the next generation of professionals.

-The enthusiasm and rapid progress of the students reinforced my belief that prompt engineering education should be a priority in both academic and professional development programs.
+The enthusiasm and rapid progress of the attendees reinforced my belief that prompt engineering education should be a priority in both academic and professional development programs.

 ## Course Materials Access

 All course materials are available for download:

 - **[Presentation Slides]({{ '/assets/pdf/The Art of Prompting.pdf' | relative_url }})** - Complete slide deck
-- **Exercise Worksheets** - [Link to additional materials if you have them]
-- **Resource List** - Curated links and references

 ## Acknowledgments

-Thank you to all the students who brought curiosity and engagement to the classroom.
-Your questions and insights made this a truly collaborative learning experience.

-Special thanks to [Institution/Organization] for hosting this workshop and supporting AI education initiatives.
+The Changemaker's Convening collaborated with C10 labs, Innospark Ventures, and MGMT Boston to host this great event which included Fireside chat with prominant AI leaders.
+Read more about the full event here.

 ---

 *Interested in learning more about prompt engineering or attending future workshops?
-Feel free to reach out or leave a comment below!*
+Feel free to reach out at jadal@cloudwalkenterprises.com*